 On this page we will discuss how to perform oil pressure testing and what can cause lower than expected results.
 But first lets talk about why we should bother with testing it at all.

 Excessive clearance is most often caused by worn bearings and will cause a decrease in oil pressure.
-Some common worn bearings would be the crankshaft main bearings or the connecting rod bearings.
-In some cases I've seen worn camshaft bearings cause low readings.
+Some common worn bearings would include the crankshaft main bearings or the connecting rod bearings.
+In some cases and on a few models I've seen worn camshaft bearings cause low readings.

-A loss of engine performance, flickering pressure warning light on the dash, excessive engine noise, and even poor starting can be caused by abnormal oil pressure.
+A loss of engine performance, flickering pressure warning light on the dash, excessive engine noise, and even poor starting can all be caused by abnormal oil pressure.